kpunjani/flightnode.github.io/coding/architecture.md

 allowing re-mixing of solutions, a high degree of code sharing, and simple replacement of components.

-### Micro Services
+### Micro Services - DEPRECATED

-The micro service concept is a powerful way to achieve loose coupling.
+*Original*: <span style="color: red">The micro service concept is a powerful way to achieve loose coupling.
 In comes down to this: instead of putting all of your API services into one project, you spread them out into several coherent packages, each of which is ideally installed separately.
 This lowers your risk when it is time to update or replace components.
-Because FlightNode software is likely to be installed on low budget shared servers, literally having separate service installs might be a hassle, so we'll try to build services in such a way that they can run standalone or integrated with other projects.
+Because FlightNode software is likely to be installed on low budget shared servers, literally having separate service installs might be a hassle, so we'll try to build services in such a way that they can run standalone or integrated with other projects.</span>

+Micro services are a great concept, but the separation of code into many different services was proving to be a burden with respect to development, coding, and deployment.
+This burden might be worthwhile in an enterprise environment with real-world scalability problems, but the benefits in this situation are too small to be worth the cost.
+Therefore the API services have been consolidated into a single .NET solution, although it still contains multiple projects / assemblies.

 ### Careful Encapsulation